Pedro I of Brazil

 A secessionist rebellion in the southern province of Cisplatina in early 1825, and the subsequent attempt by the United Provinces of the Río de la Plata to annex it, led the Empire into the Cisplatine War.
 In March 1826, Pedro I briefly became king of Portugal before abdicating in favor of his eldest daughter, Dona Maria II.
 The situation worsened in 1828 when the war in the south resulted in Brazil's loss of Cisplatina.
 During the same year in Lisbon, Maria II's throne was usurped by Prince Dom Miguel, Pedro I's younger brother.
-The Emperor's concurrent and scandalous sexual affair with a female courtier tarnished his reputation.
+The Emperor's concurrent and scandalous sexual affair with Domitila de Castro tarnished his reputation.
 Other difficulties arose in the Brazilian parliament, where a struggle over whether the government would be chosen by the monarch or by the legislature dominated political debates from 1826 to 1831.
 Unable to deal with problems in both Brazil and Portugal simultaneously, on 7 April 1831 Pedro I abdicated in favor of his son Dom Pedro II, and sailed for Europe.

 Pedro I invaded Portugal at the head of an army in July 1832.
 Faced at first with what seemed a national civil war, he soon became involved in a wider conflict that enveloped the Iberian Peninsula in a struggle between proponents of liberalism and those seeking a return to absolutism.
-Pedro I died of tuberculosis on 24 September 1834, just a few months after he and the liberals had emerged victorious.
+Pedro I died of tuberculosis in September 1834, just a few months after he and the liberals had emerged victorious.
 He was hailed by both contemporaries and posterity as a key figure who helped spread the liberal ideals that allowed Brazil and Portugal to move from absolutist regimes to representative forms of government.